lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

 Some notes about the statements:

 * Expressions can be used as statements.
-Depending on the expression this can be useful (an assignment often is used by itself) or useless (an expression like `1 + 1` by itself serves no purpose -- but is considered valid nevertheless).
+Depending on the expression this can be
+* The only purpose of `do`...`end` statements is to create blocks, which allow to control the lifetime of the enclosed local variables.
+I honestly didn't intend to have this on the language, but I added them to allow me having local variables before I have other block-defining statements.
+Maybe I'll remove it in the future. useful (an assignment often is used by itself) or useless (an expression like `1 + 1` by itself serves no purpose -- but is considered valid nevertheless).
 * Nothing surprising about `while` loops: execute a sequence of statements as